Statement of Attainment in Manual Metal Arc Welding (MMAW)

 Attend the following information session to meet with the teaching staff, discuss the course and get more information about enrolment and next steps.

-You will need to attend approximately 6 hours of class a week (two 3 hour sessions), for 15 weeks.
-Attendance is typically two nights per week on either Monday, Tuesday, Wednesday or Thursday.
+You will need to attend approximately 3.5 to 7 hours of class a week over 18 weeks.
+An indication of how your weekly timetable may look is: One to two nights per week Monday, Tuesday, Wednesday or Thursday, 05:30pm to 09:00pm.

 GET YOUR UNIQUE STUDENT IDENTIFIER (USI)